 The term “mommy makeover” has gained popularity recently as more women seek to reclaim their pre-baby bodies.
 A mommy makeover typically includes cosmetic procedures such as breast augmentation, tummy tuck, and liposuction.
-By addressing the physical changes that occur during pregnancy and childbirth, these procedures are intended to help women feel more confident and comfortable in their skin.
+These procedures are intended to help women feel more confident and comfortable in their skin by addressing the physical changes during pregnancy and childbirth.

 The Decision to Get a Mommy Makeover